-Stephen Kitsakos has spent his professional career in the performing arts as a theatre writer, composer, musician, performing arts administrator, director and teacher.
+Stephen Kitsakos has spent his professional career in the performing arts as a theatre writer, director, performing arts administrator, and professor of theatre arts.

 He wrote the libretti for the chamber operas The Wooden Sword (2007) with music by the American composer Sheila Silver and Winner of the 2007 Raymond and Beverly Sackler Prize in Music Composition for Opera and The White Rooster, A Tale of Compassion, Cantata for Women’s Vocal Quartet, 6 Tibetan Singing Bowls and Percussion (2010), with music by Silver, commissioned for the vocal ensemble, Tapestry, by the Smithsonian’s Freer Gallery of Art and Arthur M. Sackler Gallery.
-The piece has been performed to date in 15 cities across the United States, Canada and South America.
 In 2013, Stephen was commissioned by American Opera Projects (AOP) to write the libretto for the opera adaptation of Khaled Hosseini’s international bestseller, A Thousand Splendid Suns, with music by Sheila Silver, who received the exclusive rights to develop Hosseini’s sweeping New York Times bestselling novel about women in Afghanistan, for the opera stage.
+The opera will have its World Premiere in the 2019-2020 season at The Seattle Opera.

 In 2008 Stephen began to work as a Contributing Writer for The Sondheim Review, a quarterly performing arts publication writing about a number of topics including features on Steven Reineke and the New York Pops Orchestra, Tony-award winning costume designer Gregg Barnes and pop-culture theatre performer Annie Golden.
 He is also represented in the compendium Music in American Life, published in 2013 by ABC-CLIO, with individual chapters on Theatre and Music.